COMPREHENSIVE EVERGLADES RESTORATION PLAN

 Congressional Districts: 18, 20, 21, 22

 Congress authorized the Indian River Lagoon-South (IRL-S) project in the Water Resource Development Act of 2007.
-The Indian River Lagoon is identified as one of the most biologically diverse estuarine systems in all of the continental United States.
-The project will reduce the damaging effects of watershed runoff; reduce high-peak discharges; reduce nutrient loads; provide water-quality benefits to control salinity, pesticides, and other pollutants presently discharged to the estuary; and provide water supply for agriculture to offset reliance on the Floridian Aquifer.
-The project includes about 170,000 acre-feet (ac-ft) of new water storage in reservoirs (C-44 Reservoir, C-23/24 North/South Reservoirs and C-25 Reservoir) and storm water treatment areas (STA) (STAs C-44 West/East, C-23, C-24, and C-25); additional water storage on about 92,000 acres of natural storage areas (Allapattah, Palmar, and Cypress Creek); removal of 7,900,000 cubic yards of muck from the St. Lucie River and Estuary; and construction of artificial oyster habitat in the lagoon.
+The project consists of features throughout St. Lucie County and Martin County, FL.
+The Indian River Lagoon is identified as one of the most biologically diverse estuarine systems in all the continental United States.
+The project will reduce the damaging effects of watershed runoff; reduce high-peak discharges; reduce nutrient loads; provide water-quality benefits to control salinity, pesticides, and other pollutants presently discharged to the estuary; and provide water supply for agriculture to offset reliance on the Floridan Aquifer.
+The project includes about 170,000 acre-feet (ac-ft) of new water storage in reservoirs (C-44 Reservoir, C-23/24 North/South Reservoirs and C-25 Reservoir) and stormwater treatment areas (STA) (STAs C-44, C-23/C-24, and C-25); additional water storage on about 92,000 acres of natural storage areas (Allapattah, Palmar, and Cypress Creek); removal of 7,900,000 cubic yards of muck from the St. Lucie River and Estuary; and construction of an artificial oyster habitat in the Southern Indian River Lagoon.

 |Estimated Total Cost

 b.
 P.L.
 117-58: Infrastructure Investment and Jobs Act, Supplemental:

 |Total Work Plan

 |Allocation for FY22